-In celebration of the new, posthumously released Prince album, Welcome 2 America, we take a moment to remember the Purple One’s habit of playing impromptu shows at small Melbourne venues.
+We take a moment to remember Prince's habit of playing impromptu shows at small Melbourne venues.

 Prince was never a conventional superstar.
 His first single was 1979’s ‘Soft and Wet’, which set the stage for one of pop music’s most sexually-overt songwriting catalogues.
 But the artist born Prince Rogers Nelson could also write just as articulately about love, religion and politics—the latter being the central focus of Welcome 2 America, which was recorded in 2010.